w3c/web-advertising/success-criteria.md

             -   Right to appropriate remedies for harm (e.g., compensation)

-    -   Ability to understand the why an advert was displayed, and the identity of the parties involved including brand and intermediaries
+    -   Ability to understand why an advert was displayed, which brand endorses this message and the identity of the supply chain vendors that connect brands with their audience

 #### Interests of Marketers